PhD Soil Science; MPhil Environment and Development; MSc Environmental Geochemistry; BSc Zoology

 Dr Robert Raw joined the C4 EcoSolutions team in 2017 as a Climate Change and Environmental Consultant.
 Coming from an academic background, Robert has developed a keen interest in the use of innovative, multidisciplinary approaches to sustainable development, with a current focus on using Ecosystem-based Adaptation (EbA) – supported by comprehensive social and economic data – to build the resilience of vulnerable communities to the impacts of climate change.
 His work at C4 has included coordinating the development of several GCF and GEF adaptation projects, as well as serving as a technical advisor to the UN Environment EbA South project in Nepal.
 Prior to joining C4, Robert focused on academic research, with experience in habitat fragmentation, population demographics and behavioural ecology.
 His PhD research investigated the role of echolocation in the communication of horseshoe bats and how this could have influenced the evolution of acoustic signals.
 During his studies, Robert also worked part-time as an environmental consultant, conducting EIAs for the renewable energy sector in South Africa.

-Nick has wide-ranging experience in designing and implementing ecosystem-based adaptation projects in developing countries.
-His work at C4 EcoSolutions has included: leading and coordinating the development of GEF adaptation projects for a range of clients; developing several GEF PIFs; undertaking baseline assessments for an Adaptation Fund project in Cambodia; and leading the development of a GEF-SCCF project in Albania for UNEP, GEF-LDCF Global Support Programmes for UNEP and UNDP, and a GEF-LDCF project in Angola.
-Nick is also the Chief Technical Advisor for an Adaptation Fund project in Cambodia for UNEP.
+Nick joined the C4 EcoSolutions team in 2012 as a Climate Change and Environmental Consultant.
+Through his work with C4, Nick has developed wide-ranging experience in designing, monitoring and implementing climate change adaptation projects, with a focus on ecosystem-based adaptation, in developing countries.
+His work at C4 EcoSolutions has included: leading the development of more than 10 adaptation project concept notes (including GEF PIFs) for GEF, Adaptation Fund and GCF; leading and coordinating the development of more than 10 full adaptation project proposals for GEF, Adaptation Fund and GCF; undertaking baseline assessments and mid-term reviews of adaptation and environmental projects; and developing the National Adaptation Programme of Actions (NAPA) for South Sudan.
+Nick is also currently the Chief Technical Advisor for an Adaptation Fund project in Cambodia, a GEF-SCCF project in Albania and a GEF-LDCF project in Angola.
 Before joining C4, Nick worked as a Biodiversity Specialist – focusing on birds – for the North West Provincial Government in South Africa.
 This work linked to his MSc research which focused on biodiversity in riverine ecosystems in the Kruger National Park.

-BSocSci (Honours) Geography & Environmental Management, BA Geography & Environmental Science
+MA Geography & Environmental Studies; BSocSci (Honours) Geography & Environmental Management; BA Geography & Environmental Science

 Luke joined C4 EcoSolutions in 2019 as a senior Climate Change and Environmental Consultant, with expertise and experience in coastal and estuarine management, climate change and applied GIS.
 Prior to joining C4, he gained experience in the private and NGO sectors, delivering project and research outcomes to national and subnational spheres of government, private clients and international donors in over ten countries in the global south and further afield.
 Luke enjoys working with multi-disciplinary teams and integrating socioeconomic and environmental data into policy and decision support tools for a variety of end-users and decision-makers.
 From a research perspective, Luke is interested in the political ecology of environmental governance, particularly integrated coastal management in rapidly urbanising cities in southern Africa.